RafaGago/mini-async-log/README.md

 The worker blocks on its destructor until its work queue is empty when normally exiting a program.

-When a signal is caught you can call the frontend function [on termination](https://github.com/RafaGago/mini-async-log/blob/master/include/mal_log/frontend.hpp).
-This will early interrupt any synchronous calls you made.
+When a signal is caught you can call the frontend function [on termination](https://github.com/RafaGago/mini-async-log/blob/master/include/mal_log/frontend.hpp) in your signal handler.
+This will flush the logger queue and early abort any synchronous calls.

 ## Errors ##

-As for now, every function returns a boolean if it succeeded or false if it didn't.
-A filtered out/below severity call returns true.
+As of now, every log call returns a boolean to indicate success.

 The only possible failures are either to be unable to allocate memory for a log entry or an asynchronous call that was interrupted by "on_termination".
+A filtered out call returns true".

 The logging functions never throw.